 Stutsman County, North Dakota

-Located in the southeast portion of the state, the county was organized in 1873.
-It covers a total area of 2,298 square miles with a population of 21,593.
+Located in the southeast portion of the state, the county was organized in 1873 and currently has a population of 21,593.
+It covers a total area of 2,298 square miles making it the second-largest county in North Dakota.
 The county seat, Jamestown, is located at the intersection of Interstate 94 and Highway 281.

 1873